-This is secondary to the inadequate amount of red blood cells in the body, or the reduced level of hemoglobin that has the ability to transport oxygen to various parts of the body.
+This is secondary to the inadequate amount of red blood cells in the body or the reduced level of hemoglobin that can transport oxygen to various parts of the body.

 Anemia can be classified into several types according to the appearance and condition of red blood cells in the affected individual.

-Hypochromic microcytic anemia is a type of anemia characterized by the appearance of red blood cells of abnormally small size with little oxygen transport capacity since it has a low concentration of hemoglobin.
+Hypochromic microcytic anemia is characterized by the appearance of red blood cells of abnormally small size with little oxygen transport capacity since it has a low hemoglobin concentration.

-It is caused mainly by the interruption in the production of hemoglobin and red blood cells in the bone marrow.
+It is caused mainly by the interruption in producing hemoglobin and red blood cells in the bone marrow.

 Hypochromic microcytic anemia is a common blood disorder seen in a large population.

 In these cases, the average volume of cells or VMC of red blood cells is less than 80.
 The most common symptoms of this type of anemia are dizziness, fatigue, lack of energy, fatigue, decreased resistance, pale skin, etc.